 Tip #2.
 Keep it on the short side

 If your book description is too long, you risk losing the reader.
 Get right to the point.
 As a general rule, you should easily be able to write a very good book description within 100 to 150 words.

 Tip #3.
 Make an emotional connection

 Making an emotional connection with the reader is essential if you expect the reader to like you and want to read more of what you have to say.

 Tip #4.
 Don’t oversell by using insincere superlatives

-All hyperbole that you use must be backed-up with real proof.
+All hyperbole that you use must be backed up with real proof.
 Without believable proof, your reader will very quickly lose all trust in you and your book.
-Readers can spot insincerity a mile away, and will not tolerate it.
+Readers can spot insincerity a mile away, and won’t tolerate it.